 No they’re not, and this is because there are essentially two different types of platforms.
 Some platforms have merged with or acquired different point solutions over time.
 Often they are separate user interfaces despite being provided from the same company, or the user experience is clunky because the products were never designed to work together.
 On top of that, many weren’t designed specifically for in-house.

-Others, such as LawVu, are holistic and built from the ground up for in-house lawyers, offering a unified and connected platform where you have the option of selecting individual modules or working with several of the modules within the one In-house Legal Workspace.
+Others, such as LawVu, are holistic and built from the ground up for in-house lawyers, offering a unified and connected platform where you have the option of selecting individual modules or working with several of the modules within the one legal workspace.

-Doing a bit more research to determine the type of platform you’re considering will enable you to choose the best option for your business – holistic or ‘patchwork’.
+Doing a bit more research to determine the type of platform/workspace you’re considering will enable you to choose the best option for your business – holistic or ‘patchwork’.

-What are some ways a platform approach brings value to a legal department and the wider business, compared with a point solution?
+What are some ways a workspace approach brings value to a legal department and the wider business, compared with a point solution?

 While point solutions can be a secure software option, dealing with multiple vendors means dealing with a wide range of security status changes, bug fixes, and software updates, introducing an element of risk.